zjestrella-r7/plugin-sdk-docs/STYLE.md

 ##### Python

 Lower case variable names and underscores are permitted.
-No camel case.
+CamelCase is only permitted when API's return keys in CamelCase and it becomes cleaner to match them, otherwise it shouldn't be used.

 ### Quoting